 Remember learning a new skill can be a little hard at first and you’re bound to find yourself making some mistakes along the way.
 But as with learning anything, your brain and your hands slowly start to get the hang of it, muscle memory is created, and soon the thing you found tricky/daunting/scary is like second nature!

 If you get stuck, reach out to us and we'll give you a hand! 😎

 TEST YOUR TENSION

-Before we dive in let's check that the tension is in line with what we need.
-We knit a swatch to make sure the tension is juuuust right.
+It’s a good idea to check that the tension (how tightly or loosely your knitting is) is in line with what we need.
+We knit a “tension swatch” to make sure the tension is juuuust right.
 It's a bit like goldilocks, if the tension is too tight, your jumper will be too small, and if it's too loose it may not hold it's shape and might be too big.

 You can knit the Shannon in size 1, 2 or 3.
 Each piece of the cardi is knitted flat, at the end we'll stitch each panel together to make your cozy masterpiece.
 Your pattern is read like this: 1 (2, 3).

 📏 Size 1: 66cm w x 60cm h

 📏 Size 2: 71cm w x 65cm h